 - a) Soil Phosphorus Sampling.
-Soil samples mustshallmust be obtained and analyzed from each field of the land application area where applications are planned.
-Fields where livestock waste is applied mustshallmust be sampled twice for each field during the premit's term-of the permit.
-Soil testing must be conducted as follows: - 1) Soil sampling for phosphorus must shall be in accordance with the sampling protocols in Chapter 8 of the Illinois Agronomy Handbook, 24th Edition, incorporated by reference at 35 Ill.
+Soil samples shall be obtained and analyzed from each field of the land application area where applications are planned.
+Fields where livestock waste is applied shall be sampled twice for each field during the term of the permit.
+Soil testing must be conducted as follows: - Soil sampling for phosphorus shall be in accordance with the sampling protocols in Chapter 8 of the Illinois Agronomy Handbook, 24th Edition, incorporated by reference at 35 Ill.
 Adm.
 Code 501.200.
-Laboratory analysis for soil phosphorus (Bray P1 or Mehlich 3) must shall be in accordance with Recommended Chemical Soil Test Procedures for the North Central Region, incorporated by reference at 35 Ill.
+Laboratory analysis for soil phosphorus (Bray P1 or Mehlich 3) shall be in accordance with Recommended Chemical Soil Test Procedures for the North Central Region, incorporated by reference at 35 Ill.
 Adm.
-Code 501.200: - 2) Soil samples mustshall must be at the same time in the cropping cycle and rotation so that results are comparable year to year; and - 3) The two required soil samples for each field must be taken at least one year apart. - b) Manure Sampling. - The CAFO owner or operator mustshallmust annually obtain a laboratory analysis of the nutrient content representative of the livestock waste to be land applied as provided within the nutrient management plan.
-Livestock waste mustshallmust be sampled during the application process.
-Multiple subsamples mustshallmust be obtained and combined into one sample so that a representative sample is obtained for analysis.
+Code 501.200; - 2) Soil samples shall be at the same time in the cropping cycle and rotation so that results are comparable year to year; and - 3) The two required soil samples for each field must be taken at least one year apart.

+b) Manure Sampling.

+The CAFO owner or operator shall annually obtain a laboratory analysis of the nutrient content representative of the livestock waste to be land applied as provided within the nutrient management plan.
+Livestock waste shall be sampled during the application process.
+Multiple subsamples shall be obtained and combined into one sample so that a representative sample is obtained for analysis.
 Results of a sample taken during waste application the previous year can be used for plan preparation unless there has been a change in the waste management practices during the year.
-The analytical results of livestock waste samples mustshallmust be used for ealeulating-ealeulation-of-calculating the application rate the NPDES permit allows allowed-by-the-NPDES permit.
+The analytical results of livestock waste samples shall be used for calculation of the application rate allowed by the NPDES permit.

-The laboratory analysis of the livestock waste sample mustshallmust include total kjeldahl nitrogen, ammonia or ammonium nitrogen, total phosphorus, total potassium, and percent total solids.
-The nutrient results mustshallmust be reported on the laboratory analysis sheet on a lb/ton or mg/kg dry weight basis or lb/1000 gal or mg/L wet weight basis.
+The laboratory analysis of the livestock waste sample shall include total kjeldahl nitrogen, ammonia or ammonium nitrogen, total phosphorus, total potassium, and percent total solids.
+The nutrient results shall be reported on the laboratory analysis sheet on a lb/ton or mg/kg dry weight basis or lb/1000 gal or mg/L wet weight basis.
 The results of these analyses are to be used in determining application rates for livestock waste.